One-Language/Document/en/contributing-core-asdf.md

 To develop the project, simply `git clone` the master branch.

-If you want to try out your changes without making change to your installed `asdf`, you can set the `$ASDF_DIR` variable to the path where you cloned the repository, and temporarily prepend the `bin` and `shims` directory of the directory to your path.
+If you want to try out your changes without making change to your installed `One`, you can set the `$One_DIR` variable to the path where you cloned the repository, and temporarily prepend the `bin` and `shims` directory of the directory to your path.

 Tools we use: